 When I think of pleats, I am reminded of my high school uniform skirt.
 Yikes!
 Plaid AND pleated.
 I promise you no tartan plaids or gingham pleated curtains for our modern window fashions.
 Instead, I’m compiling my 4 favorite ways to use pleated shades as different types of window treatments because I think they really are underused and under-appreciated.
 For your inspiration, we have put together some pleated shades window treatment ideas.

-1. Everyday Pleated
+1. Pleated RVs

 2. Pleated Patio Doors